 If a web object is found to be infected, a warning message is sent to the administrator of the network that the user sent his request from.

 You can also configure that a web object is not scanned a second time by Advanced Threat Defense if it has been scanned before.
 In this case, the existing report that was produced after the first scanning is evaluated once again.

 Availability of Advanced Threat Defense

-For use with Secure Web Gateway, the Advanced Threat Defense web security software is delivered pre-installed on the same hardware platform, where it runs as an appliance on a separate server.
-Several instances of the product can also run on different servers and be used to support Secure Web Gateway.
+For use with Web Gateway, the Advanced Threat Defense web security software is delivered pre-installed on the same hardware platform, where it runs as an appliance on a separate server.
+Several instances of the product can also run on different servers and be used to support Web Gateway.
 Each instance of the product must be installed on its own hardware platform.